fabriziomoscon/arco/README.md

 ##Testing

-After each commit is pushed TravisCI starts testing as part of their Open Source cloud testing facility.
+After each commit is pushed [TravisCI][travisci] starts testing as part of their Open Source cloud testing facility.

 ###On localhost
 You can test a specific file like so: